top of page

 I said, “I can’t, it’s confidential.
 But don’t worry, I have my therapist, my supervisor.
 A hug would be nice.”

-He paused, hugged me, and then said: “Isn’t that wicked?
-You’re all just passing it between each other - this trauma.”
+He paused, hugged me, and then said: “So you’re all just passing it between each other - this trauma.”

-I laughed because, in a strange way, he wasn’t wrong.
-It echoed a thought I’ve had for years: Is the wellness world just one big pyramid scheme of feelings?
+I paused because, in a strange way, he wasn’t wrong.
+It echoed that same thought: Is the wellness world just one big pyramid scheme?

 Not maliciously but structurally.
-A network of humans supporting humans because the structures that used to hold us… no longer do.
+A network of humans supporting humans because we are still trying to find our way back.

-It’s kind of never been any different.
-Before colonisation, before capitalism, before the nuclear family model…we healed in community.
-We healed through relational field, ritual, land, co-regulation, and shared nervous systems.
+Before colonisation, before capitalism, before the nuclear family model… we healed in community.
+We healed as a relational field, ritual, land, co-regulation, and shared nervous systems.

 We were never meant to heal alone.
 Never meant to carry our grief, our fear, our transitions, our trauma as individuals.